meteatamel/cloud-code-custom-samples/nodejs/functions/hello-auditlog/README.md

 < Keep-Alive: timeout=5
 ```

-You should see the function log the following:
+You should see the following in the function logs:

 ```sh
 Event ID: projects/test-project/logs/cloudaudit.googleapis.com%2Fdata_access1234567123456789